TimH8780/FairWellAndroid/README.md

   * ~~Confirm firend request~~
   * ~~Reject firend request~~
   * ~~Friend info display~~
-  * Friend profile when clicked
+  * Friend profile when clicked (remove friend button in friend profile)
+  * get the info from Parse for friend profile (Should be straightforward)
 * **Smart Solve Page**
   * *Unknown (if time permits)*
 * **Account Setting Page**
+  pull information from Parse (if any), when user hits save button on action bar, all the data will be stored on database
 * **Notification Setting Page**
+  Use sharedpreference to store the settings locally.
+Work together with push notification and email notification
 * **Rate This App**
   * ~~Redirect to Google Play~~
 * ~~**About us**~~